 Mirrors:

-July 2023: I've been finding that when I get in the car the mirror is too low pointing at the back seat.
+July 2023: I've been finding that when I get in the car the interior mirror is too low pointing at the back seat.
 At my age I'm hardly going to be growing - shrinking more like.
 It's very stiff to adjust and not drooping during a journey.
 Then it occurred to me that the car is parked facing the morning sun, so maybe it is heat from that, even though on hot days I open the side windows a couple of inches.
-I could shield it, but then each time would be a one-of experiment with no control, and it might not have moved anyway.
+I could shield it, but then each time would be a one-off experiment with no control, and it might not have moved anyway.
 And even if that is the cause I don't think I'm going to hang a cloth or whatever over it every time I park up the car at home.

 Suspension: